mtesic977/puppeteer/README.md

 - Solving captcha is now done manually, which mean executing script will be stopped until user solve it manually and after that will continue.
 Need to be tested further.
 Potential bugs.
 - Bypassing captcha can be done using third parties or with extra plugins.
 Check the documentation
 - Solving problem if we get blocked even after solving captcha
+- Multiple select menu on product details page should be fixed
 - Add more unit tests.